Build-The-Web/time-tunnel/README.md

 `timestamp` and `message` are obligatory, but `timestamp` is added server-side when it's missing.
 All other fields are optional, but if the semantics fit, the field name as defined above should be used.
-Any additional number of fields can be added.
+Any additional number of fields can be included.

 ## Installation